molily/molily.de/_posts/2020-11-21-testing-angular.md

 });
 ```

 There is a lot to unpack in this example.
-First, we set up the fake data before the `describe` block:
+Let us start with the fake data before the `describe` block:

 ```typescript
 const todos = [